ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 When calculating imputation links, it is essential that matched pairs of clean respondent data are used.
 More specifically, only clean respondents that are present in both the target and predictive periods should be used.
-In the case of construction imputation, only clean responsendt present in the target period and corresponding auxiliary variable should be used.
+In the case of construction imputation, only clean responsent present in the target period and corresponding auxiliary variable should be used.

 By default the method will consider all responders when calculating links.